OSTEOPATHIC BOARD CERTIFICATION

 5. You are now board certified.
 You will receive your certification in the mail within 90 days.

-6. Your subspecialty certification in Orthopedic Sports Medicine will remain active for 10 years following date of issue provided you successfully complete Osteopathic Continuous Certification requirements.
+6. Your subspecialty certification in Orthopedic Sports Medicine will remain active provided you successfully complete Osteopathic Continuous Certification requirements.

 Osteopathic Continuous Certification